-Our first prep challenge in August is to buy food storage containers like canning jars, plastic containers, buckets, or plastic zip storage bags if you need them.
-Storage containers help keep your food free from air and bugs and improves the shelf life.
+Our first prep challenge in August is to buy food storage containers like canning jars, plastic containers, buckets, or plastic zip storage bags.
+Storage containers keep your food free from air and bugs, and improve shelf-life.
 Transfer everyday pantry foods like flour, spices, breakfast cereal, and pasta into food storage containers.
 Or gather canning jars to can fruits and vegetables this summer.
 If you have space, store grains, sugars, and dry beans in buckets.
 Let’s look at various containers.

 Buy Food Storage Containers

 Food storage containers may be bought new or used.

 - Decide which containers work best in your pantry, kitchen cupboards, basement, refrigerator, or freezer.